George Bradburn

 George Bradburn (March 4, 1806 – July 26, 1880) was an American politician and Unitarian minister in Massachusetts known for his support for abolitionism and women's rights.
 He attended the 1840 conference on Anti-Slavery in London where he made a stand against the exclusion of female delegates.
 In 1843 he was with Frederick Douglass on a lecture tour in Indiana when they were attacked.
-Lydia Maria Child wrote with regard to his work on anti-slavery that he had " a high place among the tried and true."
+Lydia Maria Child wrote with regard to his work on anti-slavery that he had "a high place among the tried and true."

 Biography

 Bradburn was born March 4, 1806, to James and Sarah Bradburn in Attleboro, a small town in Massachusetts.
 After his mother died, he was brought up by his half sister Fanny.
 He first took a trade as a machinist until he decided to pursue further studies at the age on nineteen.
 He continued his education at Phillips Exeter Academy in New Hampshire.
-After studying with Hosea Ballou (the 2nd) he attended the Harvard Divinity School.
+After studying with Hosea Ballou II he attended the Harvard Divinity School.

 His first ministerial position was in Nantucket in 1831, but oddly, his church was sold while he was away and his congregation was later disbanded in 1834.
 While in Nantucket he met and married his first wife, Lydia, but within a year of marriage she had died, and his only daughter died a year later.
 This cast a "shadow over his whole life."
 Moreover, Bradburn had begun to lose his sense of hearing.
 However, he was well regarded and was elected by the Whigs to serve as the Massachusetts Legislature in 1839 for three years.

 He became associated with the American Anti-Slavery Society in 1839 and he brought forward related radical legislation.
 He led a movement which repealed a marriage law.
 After this change, "People in Massachusetts, wishing to marry, are under no necessity of comparing complexions" in 1842.